Lexington Theft Crimes Lawyer

 - Trouble securing a place to live

-- Issues obtaining or extending their Green Card
+- Issues obtaining or extending their green cards

 Do you need an experienced Fayette County attorney to help you fight to avoid the devastatingly negative consequences of a theft conviction?
 If so, look no further than Oakley & Oakley, LLC.
-Our law firm provides free consultations, and our legal team will handle your case with the care and attention it deserves.
+I provide free consultations and will handle your case with the care and attention it deserves.

 Lexington residents regularly get their theft charges dismissed or reduced by: